NobilityDeviant/ZenDownloader/README.md

 **Episode Multi-Select**

-When you're in the `Download Confirm Window` you can multi-select specific episodes if there's a ton of them.
+When you're in the **Download Confirm Window** you can multi-select specific episodes if there's a ton of them.

-Hold the `Shift` Key and click on the episode to highlight it.
+Hold the **Shift Key** to enable `Shift Mode` and click on the episode to highlight it.
 The first episode will be the starting point.

 ![ShiftMode1](guide/shift_mode_1.png?raw=true "ShiftMode1")